MahmoudKharbat/kenda_app/README.md

 3- Uploading profile picture.

-4- Using Firebase as Database.
+4- Using firebase as database.

 5- Sending the order to the seller within a click.